libuv/libuv/docs/src/misc.rst

     Convert a string containing an IPv6 addresses to a binary structure.

+    .. versionchanged:: 2.0.0: :man:`if_nametoindex(3)` errors are no longer
+                        ignored on Unix platforms.

 .. c:function:: int uv_ip4_name(const struct sockaddr_in* src, char* dst, size_t size)

     Convert a binary structure containing an IPv4 address to a string.